microsoft/vscode-docs/docs/remote/containers-advanced.md

 ### Using devcontainer.json to work with a remote dev container

 Docker does **not** support mounting (binding) your local filesystem into a remote container.
 Even if it did, this would result in very poor performance.
-As a result, the best practice is store your source code on the remote machine.
+As a result, the best practice is to store your source code on the remote machine.
 There are a few different ways to do this, but the simplest is to **create your remote dev container first**, and then **clone your source code into it**.

-In this section we'll walk you through how to convert a local `devcontainer.json` into a remote one.
+In this section, we'll walk you through how to convert a local `devcontainer.json` into a remote one.
 Just follow these steps:

 1. Follow the steps above to start up VS Code pointing to the right Docker host.
 2. Create and open an empty folder in VS Code.
-3. Run **Remote-Containers: Add Container Configuration File...** from the command palette (`kbstyle(F1)`).
+3. Run **Remote-Containers: Add Container Configuration File...** from the Command Palette (`kbstyle(F1)`).
 4. Pick a starting point for your remote container from the list that appears.
 5. What you do next will depend on whether you picked a definition that uses a Dockerfile or Docker Compose.